wtetsu/gaze/README.md

 👁️Gaze runs a command, **right after** you save a file.

-It greatly helps you focus on writing code!
+It greatly helps you to focus on writing code!
 ![gaze02](https://user-images.githubusercontent.com/515948/73607575-1fbfe900-45fb-11ea-813e-6be6bf9ece6d.gif)

 ---

-The usage of Gaze is quite simple.
+Setting up Gaze is easy.

 ```
 gaze .
 ```

-And invoke your favorite editor on another terminal and edit it!
+Then, invoke your favorite editor on another terminal and edit it!

 ```
 vi a.py